tdegeus/HDF5pp/docs/compile.rst

 .. note::

   Before proceeding, some words about optimization.
 Of course one should use optimization when compiling the release of the code (``-O2`` or ``-O3``).
 But it is also a good idea to switch of the assertions in the code (mostly checks on size) that facilitate easy debugging, but do cost time.
 Therefore, include the flag ``-DNDEBUG``.
 Note that this is all C++ standard.
-I.e. it should be no surprise, and it always a good idea to do.
+I.e. it should be no surprise, and it is always a good idea to do.

 Manual compiler flags
 =====================